 You may be tempted to use an application to help you list multiple items more easily.
 The downside of this is that all the items you list in one session may have ending times seconds apart.
-If you have a group of like items all of interest the the same type of collector, you will be shutting many buyers out of bidding on all but one of your items.
+If you have a group of like items all of interest to the same type of collector, you will be shutting many buyers out of bidding on all but one of your items.
 See "sniping" above.
 Consider listing similar items so they end 15 to 30 minutes apart, so as to allow more last-second bidders to "attend" all of your auctions.

 Many people think cast iron is indestructible-- it is not.
 The properties that make cast iron hard also make it brittle, just like the properties of glass.
 If subjected to sufficient impact, it will not bend, but instead shatter.
 It is therefore extremely important that cast iron be packaged in such a way that insures its best chances for surviving the rigors of shipping.

 In no case is an envelope acceptable-- padded, priority mail, or otherwise-- and no matter how small or flat the piece.
 And, although they have in many ways been a boon to eBay shipping, the USPS Priority Mail Flat Rate boxes are very often poorly suited to the shipment of vintage cast iron.